 The same information is found on the sticker on the bottom side of the PCB.
-Most boards will have the identifier, revision, serial number, and manufacturing date printed in plain text as 02-nnnn\rr SN: mmmssssss [Manufacturing date], where "nnnn" is the identifier, "rr" is the revision, "mmm" is the manufacturer, and "sssssss" is the serial number.
+Most boards will have the identifier and revision printed in plain text as A09-nnnn\r, where "nnnn" is the identifier and "rr" is the revision.